Monday, June 05, 2006

 What will happen if the barangay or the court fails to observe the periods mentioned in RA 9262?

-Section 18 provides that failure to act on an application for a protection order within the reglementary period without justifiable cause shall render the official or judge administratively liable.
+Section 18 provides that failure to act on an application for a protection order within the prescribed period without justifiable cause will render the official or judge administratively liable.

 What if the barangay council or the judges are busy with other matters?

-Section 20 provides that application for a protection order shall have priority, to wit,
+Section 20 provides that application for a protection order must have priority:

-[2] Ex parte and adversarial hearings to determine the basis of applications for a protection order under RA 9262 shall have priority over all other proceedings.
+[2] Ex parte and adversarial hearings to determine the basis of applications for a protection order under RA 9262 must have priority over all other proceedings.

 What if the barangay issued a BPO but the woman’s intimate partner violates it by inflicting harm or threatening the woman and/or her child?

-Under Section 21, violation of a BPO shall be punishable by imprisonment of thirty (30) days without prejudice to any other criminal or civil action that the offended party may file for any of the acts committed.
+Under Section 21, violation of a BPO is punishable by imprisonment of thirty days without prejudice to any other criminal or civil action that the offended party may file for any of the acts committed.

 [1] A complaint for a violation of a BPO issued under this Act must be filed directly with any municipal trial court, metropolitan trial court, or municipal circuit trial court that has territorial jurisdiction over the barangay that issued the BPO.

 [2] A judgment of violation of a BPO may be appealed according to the Rules of Court.
-During trial and upon judgment, the trial court may motu proprio issue a protection order as it deems necessary without need of an application.
+During trial and upon judgment, the trial court may on its own issue a protection order as it deems necessary without need of an application.

 What are the consequences if a TPO or a PPO is violated?

-Violation of any provision of a TPO or a PPO issued under this Act shall constitute contempt of court punishable under Rule 71 of the Rules of Court, without prejudice to any other criminal or civil action that the offended party may file for any of the acts committed.
+Violation of any provision of a TPO or a PPO issued under this Act constitutes contempt of court punishable under Rule 71 of the Rules of Court, without prejudice to any other criminal or civil action that the offended party may file for any of the acts committed.

-What consequences, if any, are there if barangay or police officials refuse to act on a complaint filed by an abused woman and/or her children?
+What consequences, if any, are there if barangay or police officials refuse to act on a complaint filed by an abused woman or her children?

-Any barangay official or law enforcer who fails to report the incident shall be liable for a fine not exceeding Ten Thousand Pesos (P10,000.00) or whenever applicable criminal, civil or administrative liability.
+Any barangay official or law enforcer who fails to report the incident is liable for a fine not exceeding ten thousand pesos or whenever applicable criminal, civil or administrative liability.

-Are complaints for violations of RA 9262 covered by the barangay justice sytem or by mediation and conciliation?
+Are complaints for violations of RA 9262 covered by the barangay justice system, or by mediation and conciliation?

-[3] Failure to comply with this Section shall render the official or judge administratively liable.
+[3] Failure to comply with this Section will render the official or judge administratively liable.

 Anonymous said...